Priyaljalan/Data-Enthusiasts-/ProjectPlan.md

 1. Get historic data on Alphabet (Google) and NASDAQ-100 (Week 4)
 2. Clean and organize the datasets (Weeks 11 & 12)
-3. Compute the standard deviation and volatility of each stock (Week 10)
+3. Compute the standard deviation and volatility of each stock (Week 13)
-4. Compare the standard deviation and volatility of each stock (Weeks 7 & 8)
+4. Compare the standard deviation and volatility of each stock
 5. Create Visualizations to interpret the results (Week 13)
 6. Write the final report and review it (Weeks 14 & 15)